getcarina/getcarina.com/_best-practices/container-technologies-registration-discover.md

 In terms of which technology to use:

-- Zookeeper has been around longer and thus is considered to be mature, but its dependency and usage of Java tends to deter many users.
-It is also worth noting many think that it may be starting to show some age and its adaptability into cloud infrastructures isn’t the easiest process as its proven to be complicated, hard to work with and troubleshoot.
+- Zookeeper has been around longer and thus is considered to be mature, but its dependency on Java tends to deter many users.
+It is also worth noting that many think that Zookeeper is starting to show some age, can be complicated to adapt into cloud infrastructures, and is difficult to work with and troubleshoot.

-- Etcd and Consul are both new to the scene, but etcd is slightly older than Consul.
+- etcd and Consul are both new to the scene, but etcd is slightly older than Consul.
 The community seems to prefer etcd and uses etcd far more than Consul.

 **Current Recommendation:** etcd